-This does not affect journal articles found during an ERIC (via Ebsco) database search, only when searching the open web ERIC site.
+The following information affects only those using the open web ERIC site; it does not affect journal articles found during an ERIC (via Ebsco) database search.

 If you see "Download Full Text" in the grey box to right after you search, then ERIC has permission for you to download the article for free.
 To only see these articles, make sure the "Full text available on ERIC" box is checked when you search.

 "PDF Release Pending" means that the document is temporarily unavailable due to concerns about personally identifiable information in some of our older documents.

 If you do not see either option, it means that ERIC does not have permission to release that document.
 You can get access through your local or university library.